How To Win The Listing Every Time By Thinking Like The Seller!

 10. Simply go through the listing presentation and answer all questions.

-11. Make sure you only discuss price after you have concluded your listing presentation.
+11. Make sure you only discuss price after you have concluded your presentation.

 12. Proceed to your pricing presentation.